nileshphapale142/coderoom-backend/README.md

 This is the official repository of Coderoom's backend.

-Coderoom is an education platform designed for coding courses in institutions.
+Coderoom is an educational platform designed for coding courses in institutions.
 Coderoom allows teachers to create coding tests inside classrooms and students to attempt these tests in given time frame and allowed programming languages.
 Coderoom provides learboard for both individual tests and entire class.
 Coderoom also supports dynamic